 The Province of British Columbia wants to model best practices for health in provincially funded facilities.
 By setting an example, we hope to motivate other restaurants in the private sector to provide nutrition information to support customers in making healthier choices.

 Does the Informed Dining in Health Care program include patient food?

-No, the program will not apply to patient food services.
+No, the program does not apply to patient food services.

-When will the Informed Dining in Health Care program be implemented?
+Where can I find the Informed Dining in Health Care Participation Guide?

 The Health Care Participation Guide provides those responsible for implementation of the Informed Dining program in health care facilities with participation information.
 The guide describes the program elements and requirements, the steps to implementation and the supports provided to health authorities to help implement the program.

 Where can I find the Contact Form and Implementation Plan template?

 Participating retail food service establishments are required to submit a Contact Form and an Implementation Plan during program enrollment and implementation planning.
 These forms can be downloaded here: